benjyb1/FCP-COURSEWORK/README.txt

 Enter the -hint N flag (where N is the number of squares you want solved), and the grid with N values filled in will be returned.
 If you use the -hint N flag alongside the -file flag, the grid from the input file with N squares filled in will be printed to the output file.
 The -hint N flag also works alongside the -explain flag.

 Enter the -explain flag in terminal to print the answer of a grid, as well as a list of instructions for solving the puzzle.
-If you enter the -explain flag alingside the -file flag, the completed grid from the input file will be printed in the output file, along with the list of instructions for solving the puzzle
+If you enter the -explain flag alongside the -file flag, the completed grid from the input file will be printed in the output file, along with the list of instructions for solving the puzzle

+For the wavefront propagation solver, you will need to input the possible values into the empty locations in the unsolved grid.

 NOTE: This program appears to only run succesfully through terminal on MAC.
 The cause of this issue is unknown.